fferflo/einx/docs/source/gettingstarted/overview.rst

 (6, 4)

 This uses a `reshape <https://numpy.org/doc/stable/reference/generated/numpy.reshape.html>`_ operation which does not change the underlying data.
-The value of the new axis is the product of the composed axes.
+The length of the new axis is the product of the composed axes.
 See `this einops tutorial <https://nbviewer.org/github/arogozhnikov/einops/blob/master/docs/1-einops-basics.ipynb>`_ for hands-on illustrations of axis composition using a batch of images.
 Axes can be decomposed analogously:

 >>> x = np.ones((6, 4)) # Expression: (a b) c